K-edge imaging for cOLOR Spectral Photon-Counting Computed Tomography in lung diseases IMAGING

 2. Inhalation

-This will open the door to the concomitant imaging of lung ventilation and perfusion for monitoring the inflammation and pulmonary agent delivery in animal models.
+This will open the possibility for the concomitant imaging of lung ventilation and perfusion for monitoring the inflammation and pulmonary agent delivery in animal models.

 Financiële details & Tijdlijn